 Unlocking the Potential of Precision Health for Diverse Populations

 Precision medicine holds the promise to revolutionize clinical care but only if all populations can share in those benefits.
-While FH and high lipoprotein(a) impact all races and ethnicities, contemporary studies (including from the FH Foundation’s CASCADE FH longitudinal study) continue to demonstrate unacceptable disparities in care particularly for Black, Asian and Latin populations and for women.
+While FH and high lipoprotein(a) impact all races and ethnicities, contemporary studies (including from the Family Heart Foundation’s CASCADE FH® longitudinal study) continue to demonstrate unacceptable disparities in care particularly for Black, Asian and Latin populations and for women.
 Join Dr. Latrice Landry for a provocative discussion about overcoming the challenges of disparities in care.

 Can Behavioral Economics Drive Cardiovascular Disease Prevention?